What Does Maths Stand for? Everything You Need to Know [MATHS]

 Combinatorics was formed from the word ‘combination’; therefore, it is used to combine objects according to arrangement standards.

-Combinatorics is divided into two categories: enumeration and graph theory.
+It is further divided into two categories: enumeration and graph theory.
 Permutation, an arrangement in which order is important, is frequently employed in both types.

 The study of positive integers, their relationships, and their properties is known as number theory or higher arithmetic.
 Because of its essential role in mathematics, it is frequently referred to as “The Queen of Mathematics.”